KinesteX/KinesteX-SDK-Kotlin/ContentAPI.md

 - **ExerciseModel**
 - **PlanModel**

 These models represent the data received from the API and are used throughout your application.
+They now include `body_parts` as a list of `BodyPart` enums to ensure type safety and consistency.

 ---